 One of the big questions that come to mind when trying to decide on hiring virtual assistance of any kind is whether to hire a freelance VA or utilize an agency.
 There are pros and cons to both, depending on what you’re looking for, how much time you have to invest in the process, and how much money your budget allows.

 The bottom line is that you’re going to spend a little more going through an agency than hiring a freelance Virtual Assistant.
 If dollars are the biggest hurdle you’re encountering, take a minute to think about what you’re getting and what you’ll have to go through to get it.
-Pricing is typically the biggest hurdle in any type of purchase, whether it’s a service or good.
+Pricing is typically the biggest hurdle in any purchase, whether a service or a good.
 You know the old saying, “you get what you pay for”?

 I was talking to a colleague of mine who is a district manager for a cosmetics company.
 We were talking about wages and how the bottom line for many companies will always come down to the dollar amount they’re spending instead of the quality of work they’re getting.
-As an example, her company allowed her to hire a virtual assistant, but would only reimburse her for paying that VA for 8 hours a week at minimum wage.
+As an example, her company allowed her to hire a virtual assistant but would only reimburse her for paying that VA for 8 hours a week at minimum wage.
 She is now working on hiring her 3rd virtual assistant, as the first 2 haven’t worked out.

-She mentioned how much time she had to spend herself on finding the assistants, placing ads, interviewing, and then training.
+She mentioned how much time she had to spend on finding the assistants, placing ads, interviewing, and then training.
 The other hurdle was only being able to offer minimum wage; this didn’t bring in the experience she was looking for.
 Now that she is again looking for another assistant, she is feeling frustrated and has lost quite a bit of time through the process.
-This situation boils down to a loss of wages and selling time for her, which in the end is fewer sales for the company.
-This isn’t always the case, but it is just one example of how this hiring process, coupled with the low wages can turn into a long, drawn-out process.
+This situation boils down to a loss of wages and selling time for her, which in the end, is fewer sales for the company.
+This isn’t always the case, but it is just one example of how this hiring process, coupled with the low wages, can turn into a long, drawn-out process.

 Using an agency to hire a Virtual Assistant may come at a higher price, but it also comes with some advantages.
-I don’t know about you, but when I am shopping for anything, whether a service or a good, and have too many options, it makes me feel overwhelmed.
+I don’t know about you, but when I am shopping for anything, whether a service or a good and have too many options, it makes me feel overwhelmed.
 Using an agency takes that overwhelming feeling and brings it down to a much more manageable level.

 The big question is: What do I get for my money going through an agency?

 - Experienced Virtual Assistants.
-Having experience working as a VA is important in understanding how a virtual relationship works, and the different programs and apps to use for virtual success.
+Having experience working as a VA is important in understanding how a virtual relationship works and the different programs and apps to use for virtual success.

 - Training.
-Many times the agency offers training for their VA’s to keep up-to-date with the latest apps and programs.
+Many times the agency offers training for their VAs to keep up-to-date with the latest apps and programs.

 - Happy VAs.
 Does that sound funny?
 But YES, you want your VA to be happy, don’t you?
 Take a minute and ask yourself a question: Would you be happy making $8-10 an hour?
-People who are paid well for their experience and enjoy their work are productive, efficient, and happy VA’s.
+People who are paid well for their experience and enjoy their work are productive, efficient, and happy VAs.